We meet at the Beach Activities Shack on the grounds of the legendary Mauna Kea Beach Hotel, 62-100 Mauna Kea Beach Dr, Waimea, HI 96743.

 Depending on the phase of the moon, there can be a higher probability of encountering box jellyfish in the water.
 Read more about this here.

-On those nights, we reach out to the guests beforehand, so we can discuss the monthly phenomenon and make sure they bring adequate skin coverage.
+On those nights, we reach out to the guests beforehand to discuss the monthly phenomenon and ensure they bring adequate skin coverage.

 WINTER MONTHS